 Study on the use of real-world data (RWD) for research, clinical care, regulatory decision-making, health technology assessment, and policy making

-Towards the end of the study, a needs-gap analysis and interviews with selected EC officials were carried out to identify future research that would make RWD more valuable, and to derive recommendations on how to enable the wider use of RWD by all concerned stakeholder groups.
-Through a series of six virtual workshops, we validated the future strategies for widening the use of RWD with more than 150 participants from the sectors of academia, industry and government as well as various patient organisations.
+Towards the end of the study, a needs-gap analysis and interviews with selected EC officials were carried out to identify future research that would make RWD more valuable, and to derive recommendations on how to enable the wider use of RWD.
+Through a series of six virtual workshops, the future strategies for widening the use of RWD were validated with more than 150 participants from the sectors of academia, industry and government as well as various patient organisations.